collectionspace/cspace-ui.js/README.md

 By default, the configuration in index.html uses the CollectionSpace services API located at http://localhost:8180.
 To run the application against CollectionSpace services located on a different host, edit index.html, and change the `serverUrl` configuration property.
-Note that the specified server must be configured to allow CORS requests from http://localhost:8080.
+Note that the CollectionSpace services on the specified server must have been deployed with the build-time environment variable `CSPACE_CORE_UI_BASE_URL_OPT` set to `http://localhost:8080/` (note the trailing slash).
+This ensures that CORS and OAuth on the server are configured to allow connections from the locally running UI.

 See the [developer documentation](https://github.com/collectionspace/cspace-ui.js/tree/master/docs/developer) for instructions on building, testing, and running the source code.